 Published by Eudora Watson

-I am a writer, poet, teacher who loves the natural world and photographing insects.
-You can see some of my photos of insects on bugguide,net and my writing on my blog.
+I am a writer, poet, teacher who loves the natural world, photographing insects, and spending times with dogs.
+You can see some of my photos of insects on bugguide.net and my writing and photos of insects and dogs on my blog and my Substack newsletter.
 I'd rather laugh than not, and rather dance than almost anything else.

 View all posts by Eudora Watson